subrahmanyam1216/KPMGSystemTest/README.md

 account__file -- Credentials.json

-project_name -- project name from GCE dashboard
+project_name -- project name from GCE Project

 region_name -- region in which to launch the stack (uscentral1)

-network_name -- Name of the network to launch instances in
+network_name -- Name of the network is vpc-tf-1

 internal_net -- Internal network subnet range eg 192.168.10.0/16